IBM/z_ansible_collections_samples/zos_concepts/data_transfer/dump_pack_ftp_unpack_restore/README.md

 This project provides sample playbooks and roles which can be used to transfer data sets between z/OS systems.

+It is a good practice to review the playbook sample contents before executing them.
+It will help you understand the requirements in terms of space, location, names, authority, and the artifacts that will be created and cleaned up.
+Although samples are written to operate without the need for the user’s configuration, flexibility is written into the samples because it is not easy to determine if a sample has access to the host’s resources.
+Review the playbook notes sections for additional details and configuration.

 ## Playbook Summary

 - [**transfer-data-sets.yml**](transfer-data-sets.yml) - Handles full transfer process: dump, pack, FTP, unpack and restore.